paritytech/pallet-chaos/README.md

 The Chaos module provides implementations for the following traits.
 If these traits provide the functionality that you need, then you can avoid coupling with the Chaos module.

 - `Block Dragger`: Functions for dragging down Block production.
+(ToDo)

 ## Interface